iranzo/iranzo.github.io/source/_posts/2015-03-24-octopress-for-jekyll-blogging.markdown

 - [Set octopress for github](http://octopress.org/docs/deploying/github/)
 - And from there, the `generate`, `preview` and `deploy` basics [for blogging](http://octopress.org/docs/blogging/)

+One of the interesting things it that it uses two branches on git, `master` and `source`, where `master` is the one that github publishes (your live environment) and `source` is the actual code for your blog, templates, posts, etc that are later generated, previewed and deployed from above steps.

 I'll be testing it for a while to see how it works, but so far, so good.